arlbibek/arl-others/README.md

 ## refreshWin.py

-Automatically refresh windows any numbers of times.
+A simple and fun program that refresh windows any numbers of times.

 ```
 Requirements: